hb4y/AirBnB_clone_v2/README.md

 - How to handle 2 different storage engines with the same codebase
 - How to use environment variables

+## The project
+Next what do you need tu use it and learn about it:

 ### Requirements:
 * Ubuntu 14.04 LTS
 * python3 (version 3.4.3)